Below are some links for recent press on iN:SiTE's Art on Fond du Lac project...

-A great longer piece from Susan Bence for WUWM / Lake Effect - follow the link to listen to the report.
-Some images from her photo essay are below.
+Susan Bence for WUWM / Lake Effect - follow the link to listen to the report.
+Images from her photo essay are above.

 |Annushka Gisella Peck Looking to a Place Beyond 2013|

 I will be at the Johnsons Park Pavilion (1919 W Fond du Lac Ave.) to talk about my project along with fellow iN:SiTE artist Chelsea Waitand several other organizations (Milwaukee Urban Gardens,Groundwork Milwaukee, Milwaukee Public Theater, Worrmfarm and more!) from 3:00-6:00 today.